arunkrishnan-dt/How-To-Docs/custom_alerts/README.md

 # How To: Custom Events for Alerting

-This document walks you through creating a 'Custom Events for Alerting' rule and rules to send out notification when threshold is breached.
+This document walks you through creating a 'Custom Events for Alerting' rule and setting up Dynatrace to send out notification.

 > NOTE: 'Custom Events for Alerting' & 'Custom Alert' terms are used interchangeably in this doc.